BbotLLC/nginx_proxy/README.md

 If anything goes wrong with the proxy server, we should simply be able to restart the Docker container.
 If the ec2 needs to be re-created though, you can follow these commands and steps to get set up.

 ```
-# Add your email instead of the placeholder
+# Add your email instead of the placeholder.
+Enter and confirm your password when prompted
 ssh-keygen -t ed25519 -C {your_email_here}
-# Enter password when prompted
-# Confirm password

 # Copy SSH public key to clipboard
 cat ~/.ssh/id_ed25519.pub